Guildex blog

 2026.05.3010 min read

-What improves when AI agents can read company knowledge?
+What gets better when AI can read company knowledge?

 AI agents become useful at work when they can safely read SOPs, meeting notes, customer history, policies, and past decisions.
 The real work is deciding access, sources, logs, and cloud/local boundaries before automation.